ayushporwal01/Alarm-App/README.md

 ├── alarm.mp3        # Audio file for alarm alert
 ```

-## 🙌 Contributing
+## 🙌 Contributing and Feedback
-Pull requests are welcome!
+Pull requests and feedback are always welcome!
 If you’d like to improve the app or suggest new features, feel free to fork the repo and create a pull request.